lashleyaq/HindsightAI/README.md

 ## Important!
 This is a web application that depends on both a GUI and GPU acceleration.
-It is designed to work on a windows machine with a cuda capable GPU.
+It is designed for use on a windows machine with a CUDA capable GPU.

 ## Usage
 Download the repo and create an anaconda env from the provided .yml file.